AlaskaAirlines/auro-datepicker/docs/partials/api.md

 #### Dynamic Slot Content

 This example demonstrates data driven slot content for days in the calendar.
+In this example, the slot content is inserted into each `auro-calendar-cell` after the bib of the `auro-datepicker` is opened, simulating an API call on a dynamic data source.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../../apiExamples/dynamicSlot.html) -->